 BIA represents companies of all sizes in every region of the state:

-BIA has five policy committees that meet monthly to discuss and react to issues and legislation of concern to members:
+BIA has four policy committees that meet monthly to discuss and react to issues and legislation of concern to members:

 - Human Resources, Healthcare and Workforce Development